 - Remove the center rib and any tough stems.
-This can be done either by pulling the leaves right off or by running a sharp knife down either side of the rib.
+You can do this by pulling the leaves right off or running a sharp knife down either side of the rib.
 Discard the ribs for the compost pile.

-- Tear the leaves into large to medium sized pieces and throw into a large bowl.
+- Tear the leaves into large to medium-sized pieces and throw them into a large bowl.

-- Toss the chips with the olive oil and sea salt to taste.
+- Toss the chips with olive oil and sea salt to taste.

 - Coat a large baking sheet with cooking spray and then arrange the chips in a single layer.

 - Bake in the preheated oven for about 20 minutes or until crisp.